team178/team178.github.io/README.md

 Then just run `jekyll serve` to see the website running on `http://localhost:4000`.

 If you get any errors or warnings, try running `bundle exec jekyll serve` instead.
-If that doesn't work, try the command 'bundle add webrick'.
+If that doesn't work, try the command `bundle add webrick`.

 And lastly, how to actually see it locally?
 Well, make changes in the code, open terminal and type "cd" and address of the reposotory on your computer, and type http://localhost:4000 in adress bar.
 That's how you see changes locally!